MMSF Instrumental Fellowships: String Fellowships

 TIMELINE FOR STRING FELLOWSHIPS

-Please note that applications for the Philharmonia MMSF String Fellowships Programme are now closed.
-This is a two year scheme, meaning the next round of applications will open in autumn 2017, with auditions taking place in spring 2018.
+Please note that applications for the Philharmonia MMSF String Fellowships Programme are now closed as of Friday 9 February 2018.
+Applications for the two year string scheme will close on Friday 9 February, 2018.
+Auditions will take place in spring 2018.

 For more information please email [email protected]